pgazmuri/GPTReactor/README.md

 ## GPTReactor Calls

-Each action internally triggers multiple GPT calls:
+Each file-level action internally triggers multiple GPT calls:

-1. The first call identifies what file(s) contents should be included in the “instruct” call prompt.
+1. The first call prompts GPT to identify which file(s) contents should be included in the “instruct” call prompt, given the user_request and a listing of availble code files.
-2. The next call is the “instruction” call, which provides a detailed set of steps to alter a given file.
+2. The next call is the “instruct” call, prompting GPT to provide a detailed set of steps to alter a given file, given a set of available commands.
+This call is run at a high temperature for creativity.
-3. The next call identifies what file(s) contents should be included in the “code” call prompt.
+3. The next call again prompts GPT to identify which file(s) contents should be included in the “code” call prompt, based on the instructions retrieved in step 2 and a listing of available code files.
-4. The next call is the “code” call, which follows the detailed set of steps output from the instruct call.
+4. The next call is the “code” call, which is prompted to generate code based on the instructions retrieved in step 2.
+This call is run at a low temperature to provide higher quality and consistent code.
-5. A fourth call validates whether the output from call 2 is a complete file, or needs to be merged with the file on disk.
+5. A fourth call prompts GPT to validate whether the output from the "code" call is a complete file, or needs to be merged with the file on disk.
-6. If step 5 determines that we need to merge, we pass the existing and updated file contents to a final call to merge the file contents.
+6. If step 5 determines that we need to merge, we pass the existing and updated file contents to a final call, prompting GPT to output merged file contents.
+These contents are then written to disk at the code_path provided.

 ## Orchestrator Script

 The `cg_orchestrate_update.py` script in GPTReactor coordinates changes across multiple files.
 It first builds a prompt for the GPT model using various inputs such as a --screenshot_url (optional), a --comp_path (UI mockup - optional), a --user_request, and typescript build output of the current web-app code base.
 The prompt is then sent to the GPT model, which returns a set of instructions.
 These instructions are parsed and filtered to extract the commands provided by the GPT model.
 These commands, once confirmed by the user, are then executed to perform the necessary updates to the files (pass --skip_confirm if you wish to skip confirmation).
 If you do not provide a --screenshot_url or --comp_path, the vision model will not be used.

+Note: The web app must be running for --screenshot_url argument to work properly.

 If there are any errors in the typescript build output after the command execution, the script builds a new orchestrator prompt that includes a request to fix the errors.
 This prompt is sent to the GPT model, which returns a set of instructions to fix the errors.